-Community Service Learning is integrated into the academic program at the Academy.
+Community Service Learning is integrated into the academic program at AIHS.
 All students participate in service activities that are determined by faculty and students as they explore social issues that affect our world.
-The service theme of the Academy is "Think Globally, Act Locally."
+The service theme of AIHS is "Think Globally, Act Locally."